ohmysmtp/docs/docs/integrations/smtp.md

 ## Tags

-OhMySMTP supports tagging emails for later categorization and analysis in the UI.
+MailPace supports tagging emails for later categorization and analysis in the UI.
 To do this over SMTP you need to set a Header on the email, using the email software you're using to send the message.
 The header name should be `X-OMS-Tags` and the content either a single string or comma separated list of strings, as follows:

 ```
 X-OMS-Tags: a single tag